lucas-coutinho/lucas-freitas/README.md

     Partamon solutions for IPM

     Acted throughout their product chain from product design, system design, development to deploying.
-Worked managing the development team and actualy work as  application consultant C/C++ and Python were the most used languages.
+Worked managing the development team and actualy work as  application consultant.
+C/C++ and Python were the most used languages.

 * **AI for industry Residency** (April 2021, Present)